marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/memory/README.md

 [sysstat](https://github.com/sysstat/sysstat) is a collection of performance tools for the Linux operating system. </br>

-The `sysstat` package provides us with may performance monitoring tools such as `iostat`, `mpstat`, `pidstat` and more. </br>
+The `sysstat` package provides us with many performance monitoring tools such as `iostat`, `mpstat`, `pidstat` and more. </br>
-Some of these provide insights to memory usage by the system as well as indidual breakdowns of memory usage by applications.  </br>
+Some of these provide insights to memory usage by the system as well as individual breakdowns of memory usage by applications.  </br>

 <b>Important Note:</b> <br/>
 `sysstat` also contains tools which you can schedule to collect and historize performance and activity data. </br>
-We'll learn throughout this chapter, that Linux writes performance data to file, but only writes the current statistics to file.
-So in order to monitor statistics over time, we need to collect this data from these file and collect it over a period of time we'd like to monitor. </br>
+We'll learn throughout this chapter that Linux writes performance data to file, but only writes the current statistics to file.
+So in order to monitor statistics over time, we need to collect this data from these files and collect it over a period of time we'd like to monitor. </br>

 To install sysstat on Ubuntu Linux:
 ```